Changes after EU and EASA exit

 Temporarily moving a glider or other gliding equipment into the EU, eg for expeditions, competitions, etc.

-The UK Government has reached a proportionate approach to border crossing with gliders and other gliding equipment.
-The situation briefed to the BGA by UK Government is that where a privately owned glider is moved across the UK border in a trailer towed by a private vehicle and the intent is to return the glider across the UK border (for example visiting the EU for a holiday, competition, etc), the temporary export and subsequent re-import may be declared by conduct, where the act of crossing the border counts as your declaration.
+Where a privately owned glider is moved across the UK/EU border in a trailer towed by a private vehicle and the intent is to return the glider across the EU/UK border (for example visiting the EU for a holiday, competition, etc), the temporary export and subsequent re-import may be declared by conduct, where the act of crossing the border counts as your declaration.
 You do not need to fill out any forms.

 There is experience of a Spanish port, Santander, demanding a Carnet (which is for most prohibitively expensive).
 The Istanbul Convention (signed by the UK and EU countries inc Spain) Annex C, Chapter III Miscellaneous provisions, Article 5 and 6 identifies why a means of transport (a sailplane and a trailer) shall be granted with temporary admission without a customs document or security being required.